Hardware Trojans from Invisible Inversions: On the Trojanizability of Standard Cell Libraries: Discussion

 \subsubsection{Trojan Verification is Reasonably Achievable}

 Our experiments have yielded empirical evidence that our improved metric is not only useful for classifying Trojanizability, but can also enhance Trojan detection efforts on real \ac{IC} designs.
-Information theoretically indistinguishable replacements aside, our metric performs well in detecting even minuscule differences between \ac{SEM} images of highly similar standard cells.
+Identical replacements aside, our metric performs well in detecting even minuscule differences between \ac{SEM} images of visually similar standard cells.
 From the physical perspective, our analysis requires only backside imaging instead of expensive multi-step delayering.